-\begin{lemma} For any $f$-invariant unstable branch $\Gamma$ of an arc $I\in \cI$, the accumulation set intersects an arc $I'\in \cI$ of index $0$ or $1$. \end{lemma} \begin{proof} The branch $\Gamma_0=\Gamma$ is contained in the unstable set of a fixed point $p_0$.
-From lemma~\ref{p.accumulation}, the accumulation set of $\Gamma_0$ contains a fixed point $p_1$.
+\begin{lemma} For any $f$-invariant unstable branch $\Gamma$ of an arc $I\in \cI$, the accumulation set intersects an arc $I'\in \cI$ of index $0$ or $1$. \end{lemma} \begin{proof} The branch $\Gamma_0:=\Gamma$ is contained in the unstable set of a fixed point $p_0$.
+From Lemma~\ref{p.accumulation}, the accumulation set of $\Gamma_0$ contains a fixed point $p_1$.
 Let $I_1\in \cI$ be the fixed arc that contains $p_1$.
-If $I_1$ has index $0$ or $1$, the corollary holds.
-Otherwise $I_1$ has the type of a saddle with no reflexion.
-Since $p_0\not\in I_1$, the branch $\Gamma_0$ intersects the stable manifold of an endpoint of $I_1$.
-One can thus reduce to the case where $p_1$ is an endpoint of $I_1$ and where $I_1$ and $p_1$ have a common unstable branch $\Gamma_1$ which intersects the accumulation set of $\Gamma_0$.
+If $I_1$ has index $0$ or $1$, the lemma holds.
+Otherwise $I_1$ has the type of a saddle with no { reflection}.
+Since $p_0\not\in I_1$, the branch $\Gamma_0$ accumulates on the stable manifold of an endpoint of $I_1$.
+One can thus reduce to the case where $p_1$ is an endpoint of $I_1$ and where $I_1$ and $p_1$ have a common unstable branch $\Gamma_1$ which intersects the accumulation set of $\Gamma_0$ (see Proposition \ref{p.transitive}).
 One can repeat the previous construction with the arc $I_1$ and the unstable branch $\Gamma_1$.
 One build in this way inductively a sequence of arcs $I_n$ with an unstable branch $\Gamma_n$ which accumulate on $I_{n+1}$.
-Since the number of arcs in $\cI$ is finite, and there is no cycle (corollary~\ref{c.cycle}), this sequence stops with one arc of index $0$ or $1$.
+Since the number of arcs in $\cI$ is finite, and there is no cycle (Corollary~\ref{c.cycle}), this sequence stops with one arc of index $0$ or $1$.
 By construction, each unstable branch $\Gamma_n$ accumulates on the unstable branch $\Gamma_{n+1}$.
-The proposition~\ref{p.transitive} shows that $\Gamma_0$ accumulates on $\Gamma_{\ell-1}$, hence on the last arc $I_\ell$. \end{proof}
+The Proposition~\ref{p.transitive} shows that $\Gamma_0$ accumulates on $\Gamma_{\ell-1}$, hence on the last arc $I_\ell$. \end{proof}